anoma/juvix/docker/README.md

 ## Building the image

+Update the `ARGS` delcarations at the top of the [Dockerfile](./Dockerfile-ghc-alpine) to match the GHC version you're building for.

 The tag of the image should be prefixed by the location of the GitHub docker repository that you're pushing to.
 In this case the repository is ` ghcr.io/paulcadman`.